-One of the main weaknesses of my book is undoubtedly that I did not analyze the social and political conditions of institutional change in great enough depth.
-As Jean-Yves Grenier observes,31 changes in social norms often appear exogenous and exterior to my analysis.
-While I have tried to show that changes in representations and belief systems involve both the short and the long term, my analysis would without a doubt benefit from further exploration.
+To conclude, let me reiterate that one of the main weaknesses of my book is undoubtedly that - in addition to the limited geographical and historical scope - I did not analyze in great enough depth the social and political conditions of institutional change and their impact on inequality dynamics.
+As Elizabeth Jones rightly observes in her essay, changes in social norms and political outcomes often appear exogenous and exterior to my analysis: "politics is everywhere and nowhere in the book".
+While I have tried to show that changes in representations and belief systems involve both the short and the long term, my analysis of political change would without a doubt benefit from further exploration.

 In particular, I insisted upon the role of violent political shocks (wars, revolutions, and economic crises) as well as the role of longer learning curves and the cross effects of national identities when it comes to perceptions of inequalities and the economy.
 In the early 1920s, one of the most right-wing Chambers of Deputies in the history of the French Republic, the Bloc national (National Bloc), voted the most heavily progressive tax on the rich (with rates reaching 60 percent for the highest incomes), even though these very same political groups had stubbornly refused to adopt an income tax with a top rate of 2 percent before the summer of 1914.
-The ideology whereby France-a country of small landowners rendered egalitarian through the Revolution-had no need for a progressive and spoliating tax (contrary to the aristocratic and inegalitiarian United Kingdom) played an important role in this refusal, or at least in the intellectual system that made it possible to justify it.
+The ideology whereby France-a country of small landowners rendered egalitarian through the Revolution, according to the dominant ideology held by French elites at that time-had no need for a progressive and spoliating tax (contrary to the aristocratic and inegalitiarian United Kingdom) played an important role in this refusal, or at least in the intellectual system that made it possible to justify it.
 Yet inheritance data unambiguously demonstrates that the concentration of capital had reached extreme levels in the France of 1914, not so different from those observed at the same time in the United Kingdom or even in the France of 1789.
-While the nature of capital had completely changed
+While the nature of capital had completely changed (land-based fortunes had become real-estate, manufacturing, financial, and international fortunes), the degree of concentration was scarcely different from what it had been on the eve of the Revolution, firm proof that formal equality before property laws and the market is not enough to lead to equality itself.
+The French republican elite did not accept, for better or for worse, to completely change its point of view concerning fiscal progressivity in the early 1920s simply because of the human and financial impact of the war: the Bolshevik Revolution and social movements had also completely transformed the political and intellectual landscape.